Elevate production with superior thermoset plastics.

 How are thermoset plastics created?

-Thermoset plastics are formed through a process where a liquid resin, typically composed of monomers or pre-polymers, undergoes a chemical reaction creating crosslinks.
+Thermoset plastics are formed through a process where a molten resin, typically composed of monomers or pre-polymers, undergoes a chemical reaction creating crosslinks.
 Curing agents are added to facilitate this reaction.
 The resin-curing agent mixture is placed in a mold, heated to trigger curing, forming a rigid polymer with a three-dimensional network of bonds.
 Once cured, the material is unalterable and retains its shape upon cooling.
 Various thermosetting resins like epoxy, polyester, and phenolic offer versatility, allowing tailored choices for specific applications across industries.

 The following are the two main processes to manufacture thermoset plastics:

 • Resin transfer molding (RTM).
-In RTM, liquid resin is injected into a closed mold containing reinforcing materials (such as fiberglass mat or cloth).
+In RTM, molten resin is injected into a closed mold containing reinforcing materials (such as fiberglass mat or cloth).
 It is typically suitable for producing large and complex parts with a smooth finish.

 • Reaction injection molding (RIM).
 RIM involves the mixing of two liquid components (polyol and isocyanate) under high pressure, leading to a chemical reaction that forms a thermosetting polymer.
 Ideal for large, lightweight parts with complex geometries, offering high strength-to-weight ratios.